Meet Our Teachers and Staff

 “It is necessary then, to give the child the possibility of developing according to the laws of his nature, so that he can become strong, and having become strong, can do even more than we dared hope for him.” - Maria Montessori

 Jen has been working in Montessori education since 1998.
 She is Montessori trained and has taught in Toddler Community, Children’s House and Elementary classrooms.
-She has a BA from St Olaf College in Minnesota and a Masters of Education from Loyola College.
+She has a BA from St Olaf College in Minnesota and a Masters of Education from Loyola University.
 Before guiding the Lower Elementary, she worked at PCS in Learning Support, receiving specific training in programs such as Wired for Reading, Handwriting without Tears and Orton-Gillingham, to work with students having difficulty with literacy, math and writing.
 She feels fortunate to work at a school that expresses and explores compassion for the world around us.

 “Growth is not merely a harmonious increase in size, but a transformation.”- Maria Montessori